-- The medicines management team at the ICB will forward a completed Non-Medical Prescriber Joining a GP Practice or Cost Centre form to NHS BSA. - The BSA takes 3 to 4 working days to process requests. - All necessary information regarding the processing will be discussed with the NMP at the meeting.
+• The medicines management team at the ICB will forward a completed Non-Medical Prescriber Joining a GP Practice or Cost Centre form to NHS BSA.

+• All necessary information regarding the processing will be discussed with the NMP at the meeting.